 ✔️ Cryptography has been used by governments and organizations to encrypt and decrypt messages, and it has traditionally been an important part of warfare.

-The art of cryptography involves encrypting or concealing information in such a way that an overhearing cryptoanalyst cannot, against acceptable effort, infer from the data who is involved and what information is being sent.
+The craft of cryptography involves encrypting or concealing information in such a way that an eavesdropping cryptanalyst cannot deduce from the data who the data subjects are and what information is being transmitted against acceptable effort.

-Acceptable effort may mean, for example, being able to decipher it in days to decades.
-Unacceptable effort should involve numbers of years that people do not live, say a hundred years or more.
+For example, acceptable effort can mean deciphering it in days to decades.
+Unacceptable effort must involve numbers of years that people do not live, say a hundred years or more.

-For example, if you create a complicated password with several different letters, numbers, capital letters and punctuation and make it a certain number of characters long it has been known that in a brute force attack (simply trying all possible combinations) it will take a powerful computer hundreds to thousands of years to guess the password.
-Or in other words this is an unacceptable effort!
+For example, it is known that if you create a complicated password with several different letters, numbers, capital letters and punctuation marks and make it a certain number of characters long that in a brute force attack (simply trying all possible combinations) it will take a powerful computer hundreds to thousands of years to guess the password.
+And this is what you guessed: this is an unacceptable effort!

 Cryptography is used to give only the sender and receiver the necessary keys and encryption so that no one can listen in.

-Cryptography uses two types: the symmetric variant and the asymmetric variant.
+Cryptography uses two types of keys: the symmetric variant and the asymmetric variant.
 In the symmetric variant, both sender and receiver have the same set of keys and the decryption key is known before the message is sent.

 This variant was first used by Diffie and Hellman.
-Before these two came up with this solution, couriers had to be used to deliver the decryption key, which of course was rather inconvenient and expensive.
+Before these two came up with this solution, couriers had to be used to deliver the decoder key, which of course was rather cumbersome and expensive.

-Today, the hybrid variant is most commonly used in companies and governments.
-The symmetric form for everyday use and the asymmetric variant for passing the private key.
-This, because the asymmetric variant has more processing power and therefore costs more and is slower.
+Today, in companies and governments, the hybrid variant is most commonly used.
+The symmetric form for everyday use and the asymmetric variant to pass the private key.
+They do this because the asymmetric variant involves more processing power and therefore cost and is slower.

-Cryptography was already in use in ancient times, because messages could be so important that only the recipient with the key should be able to read what it says.
+In ancient times, cryptography already existed because messages could be so important that only the recipient with the key had to be able to read what it said.

 In Egypt, some tombs have anomalous hieroglyphs.
-It is more than likely that it was a kind of secret writing that only people who knew what the key was could read.
+It is more than likely that it was some kind of secret writing that only people who knew what the key was could read.

 The Kama Sutra also contains cryptography.

-In his writings, the Greek writer Lysander talked about the scytale, which was used in the time of Alexander the Great.
+In his writings, the Greek writer Lysander discussed the scytale, which was used in the time of Alexander the Great.

-Caesar could not be left behind then, although his Caesar figure was fairly easy to decipher with frequency analysis.
+Caesar could not be left behind then, although his Caesar cipher was fairly easy to decipher with frequency analysis.
 Caesar used a shifting of the letters by, say, 5 characters.
 A then becomes f, b becomes g, and so on.
-Because people know which letters are used most often, you could crack this system.
+Because people know which letters are used the most, you could crack this system.

 The secrecy of Louis 14 was not broken for a long time.

-In the 17th century, all great powers had their own "black room."
-These were engaged in encoding and decoding messages.
+In the 17th century, all major powers had their own "black room."
+These dealt with encoding and decoding messages.
 Napoleon was defeated with this, because Scovell had broken Napoleon's secret code and Wellington knew exactly what Napoleon was up to.

 Edgar Allan Poe popularized cryptography by writing about it in a magazine and later in his novella "The Golden Beetle."